rmap-project/rmap/DEVELOPER.md

 * `integration-db`
 * `inmemory-idservice`

-Hibernate is used to generate the database schema, and Spring is used to populate the database tables and to create a Sesame HTTP triplestore.
+Hibernate is used to generate the database schema, and Spring is used to populate the database tables and to create a RDF4J HTTP triplestore.
 The purpose of the `integration-*` profiles is to manage the persistent state created by running the  [developer runtime](#developer-runtime) or executing integration tests.
 The integration profiles provide a Spring configuration that is used to preserve existing data in the database and triplestore.
 This insures that a developer can inspect the state of the database and triplestore after an integration test failure.
 Without these mechanisms, it would be difficult to debug a failing integration test, or to support re-starts of the developer runtime.

 ## Integration Environment
 The integration environment attempts to match the production environment as closely as possible.
 The environment is configured inside the `integration` module's Maven POM.
 The Maven [lifecycle](http://maven.apache.org/ref/3.3.9/maven-core/lifecycles.html#default_Lifecycle) is leveraged to start up the various services to support the IT environment.

 The `validate` lifecycle phase uses beanshell script to launch the Derby network server.
 The network server is used so that both the RMap API and HTML UI webapps can connect to a shared database instance.
 In addition, integration test fixtures may connect to the shared database in order to inspect or initialize content.
 The Derby instance home is configured to be in `integration/target/test-classes/derby`.

 The next relevant lifecycle phase is the `pre-integration-test` phase.
 The Cargo Maven plugin is used to configure and launch an instance of Tomcat.
-The Tomcat instance contains  the RMap API and HTML UI web applications under test, and the OpenRDF Sesame HTTP server and Workbench web applications.
+The Tomcat instance contains  the RMap API and HTML UI web applications under test, and the RDF4J HTTP server and Workbench web applications.
 A lot happens inside of this phase, which will be discussed a bit later.

 Then the `integration-test` phase is started, and the Maven Failsafe plugin takes over.
 The actual integration tests execute in this phase, exercising the HTTP endpoints of the RMap API and HTML UI.